MarieLoescher/PCBS_InterhemisphericRT/README.md

     for block in range(1, N_BLOCKS+1):
         df_block = df.loc[df['Block'] == block]

-These lists were then assigned to their corresponding block number inside the dictionary `rt_data` i had created above (lines 9, 19):
+These lists were then assigned to their corresponding block number inside the dictionary `rt_data` I had created above (lines 9, 19):

     rt_data[block].append(df_block['RT\ms'].mean())

 Thus, at this point, the structure of `rt_data` is the following: {Block number 1: [RT values subject 1], [RT values subject 2] ; Block number 2: [RT values subject 1], [RT values subject 2] ; etc.}.
-Finally, I computed the mean RT across subjects for each block, to end up with 4 RT means corresponding to the four tested conditions (lines 21 - 22).
+Finally, I computed the mean RT across subjects for each block, to end up with four RT means corresponding to the four tested conditions (lines 21 - 22).

 To plot a factorial figure, I superimposed a line plot with a scatter plot.
 I assigned the block numbers to their corresponding condition (ipso- or contralateral) manually (lines 27-28).
 This should be kept in mind if one wanted to switch the order of tested conditions or add blocks, even though I tried to make the block number modifiable (there also is another, similar instance in the experiment script, starting line 59, where I assign a key to each block).